crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 Like before, please turn in your files using turnin:
 <pre><code>$ turnin -c nets213 -p crowdflower -v *</code></pre>

-This assignment is due <b>Friday, February 12</b>.
+This assignment is due <b>{{ page.due_date | date: "%A, %B %-d, %Y" }}</b>.
 You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.

 <div class="panel panel-danger">
 <div class="panel-heading" markdown="1">